 Enjoy contesting mainly on CW and RTTY, and contesting with the Quake Contesters ZL3X beats contesting on your own by a country mile.

-I love QSLs!
-I reply to all bureau QSLs and reply to direct cards if you include one IRC or US$3 (overseas postage in New Zealand is now $2.50).
+I reply to all bureau and direct QSLs - for direct cards please include an addressed envelope and one IRC or US$3.
 All qsos regularly uploaded to LotW.
-Logs regularly uploaded to clublog - you can search below and OQRS is available if you are in my log ...
+Logs regularly uploaded to ClubLog - you can search below and OQRS is available if you are in my log ...